psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 ```

-The article finally appeared in the the [May edition, Vol III, Jan-Jun 1883](https://archive.org/details/reddragonnation00wilkgoog/page/450/mode/2up?q=sin+eater), p450-4, authored by Askew Roberts.
+The article finally appeared in the [May edition, Vol III, Jan-Jun 1883](https://archive.org/details/reddragonnation00wilkgoog/page/450/mode/2up?q=sin+eater), p450-4, authored by Askew Roberts.
 It opens with the suggestion that there are two things most Englishmen know about the Welsh:

 > THE SIN EATER.
 >